How to Have a Successful Dropshipping Business: The Ultimate Building Blocks

 Return visitors convert better because they already know you.
 They’ve seen your products, navigated your site, and maybe even added something to their cart.
 This familiarity makes them more comfortable with making a purchase.

-And it’s not just the initial sale.
+But it’s not just about the initial sale.
 Return visitors are more likely to buy from you again, and each subsequent sale is more profitable.

 Why?
 Because you’re not spending money to acquire these customers.
 Not paying to bring in these sales means more profit in your pocket.